 The program seeks to prepare religious leaders from a variety of faith communities to serve in diverse contexts, and who will continue to learn and grow in the lifelong practice of religious leadership.

-The MDiv program requires registration for three full years of scholastic residence, with the completion of a minimum of 28 courses distributed across the Divinity School's areas of study.
+The MDiv program requires registration for three full years of scholastic residence, with the completion of a minimum of 29 courses distributed across the Divinity School's areas of study.
 To acquire a broad foundational knowledge about religion, the program provides a sequence of studies that requires the student to (1) establish a breadth of competence in religious studies; (2) develop a thorough understanding of scriptural, historical, and theological foundations for ministry; and (3) integrate this classical program of learning with rigorous and reflective practice.

-2) Theology in the Public Square
+- Theology in the Public Square

 These requirements or equivalent courses in other traditions are most often completed during the third year of study:

-- The oral presentation of the project in an appropriate public forum that includes ministry students, members of the Committee on Ministry Studies, and wider audiences, as appropriate.
+- The oral presentation of the project in an appropriate public forum that includes ministry students, members of the Committee on Ministry Studies, and wider audiences, as appropriate

-3) An additional unit of approved and supervised fieldwork.
+- An additional unit of approved and supervised fieldwork.